briza-insurance/wegood/readme.md

 - Please see [Custom Validation Rule](#custom-validation-rule) for more information.

 ### Present
-Verify that the tested value is present, i.e. not empty.
+Verify that the tested value is present, i.e. defined and not empty.
 ```js
 import { present } from '@briza/wegood';
 ```